ayana1709/eaglepoint/task2/Documantaion.md

 - Clear console logging for each attempt
 - Lightweight — no external libraries
 - Works reliably with a mock API simulating random failures

-✨ Clean, readable, and totally Ayana-approved 💡
-}}